HiveMesh/.github/profile/README.md

 ## Join the Revolution

-**WASMATE** is more than just a technological platform; it's a visionary project leading towards future innovation.
+**HiveMesh** is more than just a technological platform; it's a visionary project leading towards future innovation.
 Join us in shaping a secure, efficient, and innovative web application ecosystem.
-Feel free to explore the project further on our [official website](https://www.wasmate.xyz/).
+Feel free to explore the project further on our [official website](https://www.HiveMesh.xyz/).

-Let's revolutionize the way we build and deploy web applications with **WASMATE**!
+Let's revolutionize the way we build and deploy web applications with **HiveMesh**!